MeshMoh506/drone-fleet-dashboard/README.md

 ```

-after long planning and seacrshing with Ai , I created this :
+after long planning and seacrshing with Ai , I created this as bais and not full folders list :

 drone-fleet-dashboard/
 ├── app/